State Bank of India (SBI): history, headquarters, current position, logo and more

 13.Shri Ajay KumarDirector19 (f)

-The Story Behind the State Bank of India Logo
+State Bank of India Initial Logo

-Initial Logo: When the bank was first established as the Bank of Calcutta in 1806, it used a simple logo featuring the bank’s name.
+When the bank was first established as the Bank of Calcutta in 1806, it used a simple logo featuring the bank’s name.

 logo of imperial bank

-Imperial Bank of India Logo: After the merger of the Bank of Calcutta, Bank of Bombay, and Bank of Madras in 1921 to form the Imperial Bank of India, a new logo was introduced.
+After the merger of the Bank of Calcutta, Bank of Bombay, and Bank of Madras in 1921 to form the Imperial Bank of India, a new logo was introduced.
 It featured a Bengal tiger, symbolizing strength, and a palm tree, representing prosperity.

 state bank of India logo in 1955

-State Bank of India Logo: When the Imperial Bank of India became the State Bank of India in 1955, a new logo was introduced.
+When the Imperial Bank of India became the State Bank of India in 1955, a new logo was introduced.
 This logo featured a keyhole symbolizing safety and the integral role of the bank in securing people’s money.
 The keyhole was often accompanied by a supporting icon, such as a semi-circle or a wheel, representing progress.

 sbi logo after 1971

-Modern SBI Logo: The current SBI logo was introduced in 2006 on the occasion of the bank’s bicentennial celebration.
+The current SBI logo was introduced in 2006 on the occasion of the bank’s bicentennial celebration.
 It features a blue circle with a small cut at the bottom, resembling an incomplete wheel.
 The wheel represents progress and continuity, while the cut suggests a forward-moving dynamism and a break from the past.
 The blue colour represents trust, loyalty, and integrity.
+This logo was first unveiled on Oct.
+1, 1971, and was designed by Shekhar Kamat, a NID, Ahmedabad Alumni.

 Digital Transformation: